Cemempamoi/simba/README.md

 Alternatively, you can clone this github repository to use simba locally.

 ## Compatibility with matlab
-If matlab is installed on your machine, the code will try to use it.
+If matlab is installed on your machine, you can install `matlabengine`.
+If you are on the latest version of MATLAB, `pip install matlabengine` works, otherwise you might need to install an older version of matlabengine.
+See [here](https://pypi.org/project/matlabengine) the supported version of MATLAB.
-It will ask for the `System Identification Toolbox` and `Symbolic Math Toolbox`.
+SIMBa needs access the `System Identification Toolbox` and `Symbolic Math Toolbox` in MATLAB.
 You can disable the use of matlab by overwriting `IS_MATLAB` in `simba.parameters`

 ## Project status